-In September 2018, the Office of Behavioral Health (OBH) received federal funding from the Substance Abuse and Mental Health Services Administration (SAMHSA).
-This funding was renewed in October 2020 and is used to improve access to treatment and services related to opioid use disorder (OUD) and stimulant use disorder for individuals across the state of Colorado.
-Efforts first began in May 2017, with the State Targeted Response (STR) to the Opioid Crisis Grant continued in the first and second round of State Opioid Response (SOR) Grant funding.
+In September 2018, the Office of Behavioral Health (now the Behavioral Health Administration (BHA) received federal funding from the Substance Abuse and Mental Health Services Administration (SAMHSA).
+This funding was renewed in October 2020 and again in October 2022.
+This grant has and continues to improve access to treatment and services related to opioid use disorder (OUD) and stimulant use disorder for individuals across the state of Colorado.
+Similar efforts first began in May 2017, with the State Targeted Response (STR) to the Opioid Crisis Grant, which have now continued through the first, second, and now third round of the State Opioid Response (SOR) Grant.

-The Office of Behavioral Health contracted with The Evaluation Center to evaluate SOR-funded programs as well as manage the federally mandated data collection as outlined by the Government Performance and Results Modernization Act of 2010 (GPRA).
+The BHA has contracted with The Evaluation Center to evaluate SOR-funded programs as well as manage the federally mandated data collection as outlined by the Government Performance and Results Modernization Act of 2010 (GPRA).
 This act requires all federal agencies to set and track program goals and objectives.
-Therefore, SAMHSA grantees (OBH) receiving SOR funding are required to collect and report performance data using the designated CSAT GPRA Client Outcomes Measures for Discretionary Programs Tool.
+Therefore, SAMHSA grantees (BHA) receiving SOR funding are required to collect and report performance data using the designated CSAT GPRA Client Outcomes Measures for Discretionary Programs Tool.
 This tool is used to survey clients seeking OUD treatment or stimulant use disorder related services.
-The data that is collected is then submitted to SAMHSA via SAMHSA's Performance Accountability and Reporting System (SPARS).
-More information about using the SPARS portal is available in the SPARS Data Entry section of this handbook.
-SOR-funded clients that participate in the

-GPRA Survey are contacted at multiple points in time during their recovery journey, including at intake, follow-up (approximately five to eight months post-intake) and if/when they discharge from treatment.
+SOR-funded clients participating in the GPRA Survey are contacted at multiple points in time during their recovery journey, including at intake, follow-up (approximately five to eight months post-intake) and if/when they discharge from treatment.
+TEC submits all GPRA data collected to SAMHSA via SAMHSA's Performance Accountability and Reporting System (SPARS).